 Very simply, diarrhea in dogs is caused by gastrointestinal distress.
 This can occur from changes in your dog’s diet, scavenging spoiled food, new medicines, food allergies, and even sickness.
 Diarrhea itself is not necessarily a cause for alarm, but it should put you on guard if you are noticing other signs of distress in your dog.

-Not all chronic diarrhea is caused by IBS or IBD, but it is something to pay attention to.
+Not all chronic diarrhea is caused by serious bowel issues, but it is something to pay attention to.
 Trupanion asserts that some of the potential mental and emotional triggers that cause chronic diarrhea are as follows:

 -Change in routine

 If you notice any of the aforementioned mental stressors it is important to try and meet them head on.
 Exercise and diet are the best tools you possess as an owner to keep your dog mentally, emotionally and physically well.
 Routine is important to your dog, and as such you should take care to keep your dog on a regular schedule.
 Typically the more regular the schedule is, the more regular your dog is.

 There are certain physical triggers that could be causing your dog’s diarrhea.
 Some of these physical triggers could be:

 -Dietary intolerance to grain

 -Allergic reaction to food